vinid/NotBERT/README.md

 # NotBERT
-An extension of the previously introduced NoBERT
+An extension of the previously introduced `NoBERT <https://github.com/vinid/NoBERT>`_

+Still not a BERT model